pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 995 A Large Method

+I am thinking how refactor a large method this method has a lot of responsibilities, and I need take off these responsibilities and pass to another classes.

 ##### Day 994 Thinking in Design

 I think that each day I go understand better the Design Patterns, today I was studied Singleton,